-Greenville, South Carolina, family law cases that involve domestic abuse are among the most troubling of cases that we see at the Elliot Frazier Law Firm.
+Greenville, South Carolina, family law cases that involve domestic abuse are among the most troubling of cases that we see at the Elliott Frazier Law Firm.
 The laws against domestic violence protect wives, husbands, children, and close relatives from harm or threat of harm.
 Domestic abuse includes physical violence, sexual violence, economic abuse, psychological abuse, and emotional abuse.
 More often than not, it is inflicted due to the abuser’s constant efforts to establish power and dominance over the victim.

 Domestic abuse is not something that only a specific class of people face.
 Several individuals from different communities, races, religions, economic statuses, and ages are subjected to domestic abuse.
 Physical domestic abuse is often accompanied by an emotionally abusive and controlling behavior which can also lead to psychological harm and emotional abuse.

 Domestic abuse usually intensifies over time, and it is not always possible to determine in the early stages of a relationship if a person will get violent and abusive.
 Moreover, abusers may apologize profusely after harming the victim, but may never really stop abusing them.
 Thus, it is important for every victim to know when and how to escape from an abusive relationship and seek help.

 How Can You Keep Yourself Safe from Domestic Abuse in Greenville, South Carolina?

 While it is true that you must go to court if you or your children are being subjected to domestic violence, court

 procedures might take time and do not offer immediate protection.
 Domestic abuse can escalate quickly, and you must seek immediate help at the first sign of it.